Cutting-Edge Curriculum

 Real-World Focused

-In this program, everything you learn serves a purpose—to help you solve real-world engineering problems.
+In these programs, everything you learn serves a purpose—to help you solve real-world engineering problems.
 Throughout the coursework, you will practice solving problems in Jupyter Notebooks using least squares regression, support vector machines, decision trees, logistic regression, neural networks, clustering methods, dimensionality reduction techniques, ensemble learning techniques, and more.
 By the end, you will be able to describe and compare commonly used machine learning algorithms, explain their theoretical underpinnings, and use them to solve real-world engineering problems.

 Hands-On Learning

 As an engineer, you are a doer and a builder.
-In this program, you will learn core concepts by implementing various machine learning algorithms from scratch (for example, in Python) and by using industry-standard packages.
+In these programs, you will learn core concepts by implementing various machine learning algorithms from scratch (for example, in Python) and by using industry-standard packages.
 You will also apply mathematical foundations for machine learning, including multivariate calculus, linear algebra, statistics, and optimization.
 When you complete the coursework, you will feel confident formulating data-driven approaches to AI engineering problems and communicating these solutions with algorithms and write-ups.

 Practical Problem Solving